Absolute continuity of degenerate elliptic measure: Preliminaries

 For a given $Q \in \D$, the ``local discretized sawtooth'' relative to $\F$ is the collection of cubes in $\D_Q$ that are not contained in any $Q_j \in \F$ or, equivalently,

 We also allow $\F$ to be the null set in which case $\D_{\tinyemptyset}=\D(E)$ and $\D_{\tinyemptyset,Q}=\D_Q$.

-We also introduce the ``geometric'' Carleson regions and sawtooths.
+We also introduce the ``geometric'' Carleson regions and sawtooths, which originated in \cite{HM} and were widely used to study elliptic operators (cf. \cite{AHMMT, CDMT, CHMT, HMM, HMMTZ}).
 Given $Q\in\D$ we want to define some associated regions which inherit the good properties of $\Omega$.
 Let $\W=\W(\Omega)$ denote a collection of (closed) dyadic Whitney cubes of $\Omega \subset \ree$, so that the cubes in $\W$ form a covering of $\Omega$ with non-overlapping interiors, and satisfy

 and

 Let $X_I$ denote the center of $I$, let $\ell(I)$ denote the side length of $I$, and write $k(I)=k$ if $\ell(I)=2^{-k}$.

 Given $0<\lambda<1$ and $I\in\mathcal{W}$ we write $I^*=(1+\lambda)I$ for the ``fattening'' of $I$.
 By taking $\lambda$ small enough, we can arrange matters, so that, first, $\dist(I^*,J^*)\approx\dist(I,J)$ for every $I,J\in\mathcal{W}$.
 Secondly, $I^*$ meets $J^*$ if and only if $\partial I$ meets $\partial J$ (the fattening thus ensures overlap of $I^*$ and $J^*$ for any pair $I,J\in\mathcal{W}$ whose boundaries touch, so that the Harnack Chain property then holds locally in $I^*\cup J^*$, with constants depending upon $\lambda$).
 By picking $\lambda$ sufficiently small, say $0<\lambda<\lambda_0$, we may also suppose that there is $\tau\in(\frac12,1)$ such that for distinct $I,J\in\mathcal{W}$, we have that $\tau J\cap I^*=\emptyset$.
 In what follows we will need to work with dilations $I^{**}=(1+2\lambda)I$ or $I^{***}=(1+4\lambda)I$, and in order to ensure that the same properties hold we further assume that $0<\lambda<\lambda_0/4$.